For development professionals

 Built by fundraisers, for fundraisers.

 Financial advisors have dashboards.
 Marketers have consumer sentiment indexes.
-CMOs can tell you in real time whether it is a good moment to spend on acquisition.
-Development directors responsible for millions of dollars in charitable revenue have been making gut calls.
+Development professionals responsible for millions of dollars in charitable revenue have been making gut calls.
 The tools that exist are annual, backward-looking, and built for researchers.

 Model Credentials

-Directional Accuracy Backtested against 25 years of Giving USA data
+Directional Accuracy Backtested against 25 years of historical giving data

 12+